Office of the Vice President for Student Affairs

 - Promoting global awareness and internationalization at the university by administering international programming through hosting and sponsoring internationally minded events.

-The International Office promotes cultural events throughout the year, such as International Student Welcome Social, Lunar New Year, Nowruz, Diwali, International Education Week and more.
+International Student and Scholar Services promotes cultural events throughout the year, such as International Student Welcome Social, Lunar New Year, Nowruz, Diwali, International Education Week and more.
 To learn more about international events and programs on campus please visit: international.txstate.edu/events.

 There are several ways to get technical support:

-The Dean of Students Office is committed to enhancing leadership development programs at Texas State by creating a supportive environment that assists students in becoming transformational leaders.
-The purpose of the Leadership Institute is to bring students together to learn leadership skills, engage in activities that foster ethical behavior, build an inclusive community, demonstrate social responsibility and inspire a commitment to excellence.
+The Leadership Institute is committed to enhancing leadership development programs at Texas State by creating a supportive environment that assists students in becoming transformational leaders.
+The purpose of the Institute is to bring students together to learn leadership skills, engage in activities that foster ethical behavior, build an inclusive community, demonstrate social responsibility and inspire a commitment to excellence.

 The Leadership Institute will: